😲 Facebook just announced that they are relicensing React under MIT license and I think this is huge for so many reasons.

 After having a strong commitment with WordPress for last couple of years, I had started to get worried about the WordPress community.
-Almost every other core dev I had a chat with was worried about both the future of WordPress and their career.
+Almost every other core developer I had a chat with was worried about both the future of WordPress and their career.

-Call me an optimist but this gesture of good faith from Facebook does mean something to me.
+Call me an optimist, but this gesture of good faith from Facebook does mean something to me.

-A WordPress developer who wants to stay up to date and learn new things can now start learning React.
+A WordPress developer who wants to stay up-to-date and learn new things can now start learning React.
 Even if you end up leaving the WordPress community at some point in your life, there are huge companies out there who will hire you, say Netflix, Alogolia, Assembly Facebook, etc.

 Some sick picks from the tech community.